ImperialCollegeLondon/safedata_validator/docs/data_managers/using_safedata/publishing_datasets.md

 a dataset and the associated DOI is used to redirect to the most recent version of the dataset.

-Releasing a new version generates a copy of the most recent version of a dataset, updates the files and metadata and creates a new record grouped under the same concept id.
+Releasing a new version generates a new record on Zenodo that is simply copied from the most recent version of a dataset, updates the files and metadata and creates a new record grouped under the same concept id.
 In order to do this, you can simply provide the record id of the most recent version to the data publication commands.
 Note that the required record id not the concept ID, but the most recent version of the dataset being updated.

 Again, the most straightforward approach is to use the `publish_dataset` subcommand and add the `--new-version` (or `-n`) argument.